tiendq/SQLiteCpp/README.md

 ### Thread-safety

-SQLite supports three modes of thread safety, as describe in [Multi-threaded Programs and SQLite](https://www.sqlite.org/threadsafe.html).
+SQLite supports three modes of thread safety, as described in [Multi-threaded Programs and SQLite](https://www.sqlite.org/threadsafe.html).

-This SQLiteC++ wrapper does not add any locks (no mutexes) nor any other thread-safety mechanism above the SQLite library itself, by design, for lightness and speed.
+This SQLiteC++ does not add any locks (no mutexes) nor any other thread-safety mechanism above the SQLite library itself, by design, for lightness and speed.

-Thus, SQLiteC++ naturally supports the "Multi Thread" mode of SQLite:
+Thus, SQLiteC++ naturally supports the multi-thread mode of SQLite:

-"In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads."
+> In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads.

-But SQLiteC++ does not support the fully thread-safe "Serialized" mode of SQLite, because of the way it shares the underlying SQLite precompiled statement in a custom shared pointer (See the inner class "Statement::Ptr").
+But SQLiteC++ does not support the fully thread-safe "Serialized" mode of SQLite, because of the way it shares the underlying SQLite precompiled statement in a custom shared pointer (see class `Statement::Ptr`).

 ## Examples
 ### The first sample demonstrates how to query a database and get results: